“I would like to say a thousand thanks”: forging a path towards sustainability in Indonesia

 For years, the villagers of Lubuk Keranji Timur used traditional farming methods for palm oil and rubber production, relying on extensive land-use practices and large-scale production, that often prioritised immediate yield over long-term sustainability.

 However, a transformative wave of change began in 2021 with the intervention of the Siak Pelalawan Landscape Program (SPLP).
 The SPLP aimed to introduce sustainable agricultural practices and provide essential assistance to improve the villagers' livelihoods.
 Lubuk Keranji Timur is one among the 52 villages and two districts that is currently assisted by SPLP and managed by Daemeter, Proforest, and Jejakin.
-The project is one of the four landscape programmes funded by the Swiss State Secretariat for Economic Affairs (SECO) and brought together by the United Nations Development Programme (UNDP) through the Sustainable Landscape Programme in Indonesia (SLPI) to protect natural ecosystems at scale, improve agricultural production and boost the livelihoods of the local communities.
+The project is one of the four landscape programmes funded by the Swiss State Secretariat for Economic Affairs (SECO) and the SLPL Coalition of Companies, and brought together by the United Nations Development Programme (UNDP) through the Sustainable Landscape Programme in Indonesia (SLPI) to protect natural ecosystems at scale, improve agricultural production and boost the livelihoods of the local communities.

 "We, as the village government, wholeheartedly support the activities carried out by the SPLP" says Ali Akbar, the village secretary, reminisces about the early days of the SPLP's involvement. – “One of the most significant initiatives has been the development of compost powder and sweet corn demonstration plots”.